gocoworker-dev/smart-contracts/AUDIT_BLOCS_EN.md

 # 10. <a name="10"></a>Conclusion

+**The last version of the contracts has no detected security issues.**

-The source code follow audited contracts rules from OpenZeppelin.
-SafeMath is always used throughout calculations to avoid maths issues (overflow, zero division, etc.).
+The source code follow audited contracts rules from OpenZeppelin. `SafeMath` is always used throughout calculations to avoid maths issues (overflow, zero division, etc.).
 Partial respect of inheritance but no threat raised.

 OpenZeppelin contracts are audited by a professional community.
 Those contracts are not audited here.

 Before deployment the contract _MUST_ be deployed on Ropsten with limited timers in order to test all periods in pre-prod environment.
 The pre-prod deployment should be the same for prod, with different parameters and network (mainnet).

-**The code require in general a little bit more comments, especially around public functions** for opening more the contract to the public, it will facilitate investors confidence on the Token and the Sale.
+The code require in general a little bit more comments, especially around public functions for opening more the contract to the public, it will facilitate investors confidence on the Token and the Sale.

 _Last edit on 17 December 2019_